norah-kuduk/StatsSYE/inst/task_list.md

 ## Task List

+## For February 20

+1. Continue working on the app, getting ui set up and starting to work on the animation.

 ## For February 6

 1. Continue working on the app, getting the tabs and other ui set up.